 10. Amy Latta Hand Lettering for Relaxation

-This is one of the best lettering books out there for users of all levels.
+This is one of the top-rated lettering books out there for users of all levels.
 It’s not only for calligraphy enthusiasts but also for lettering enthusiasts as a whole.
 You can use the information in this book for different purposes such as bullet journaling, writing on envelopes, and labeling.

 It is a thick book but it is devoid of fluff.
 In fact, it only contains one blank page for practicing.
 Some might consider this a downside but others might like it because it focuses mostly on information.
 If you want to practice, you can get extra papers and trace it instead.